Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Dantzig-Wolfe Decomposition and Column Generation

-In the above algorithm, the dual variable $y$ is updated iteratively to provide tighter lower bounds.
-Consider the case where a near-optimal dual value is used as an initial point.
-It can be shown that the lower bound $l(y)$ is continuous (in fact concave) in the dual variable $y$.
-Thus the algorithm would provide a near-optimal lower bound in the first iteration.
-Assuming the lower bound is sufficiently tight, the algorithm would terminate as soon as a primal feasible solution with sufficiently small suboptimality was found by primal heuristics.
-It is expected that feeding a near-optimal dual value as an initial dual value helps the algorithm to terminate in a shorter execution time.
+In the above algorithm, the dual values $y$ are updated iteratively to provide tighter lower bounds.
+It can be shown that the lower bound $\dualfunction(y)$ is continuous (in fact concave) in $y$.
+It follows that in the case where near-optimal dual values are used as the initial point of the algorithm, the lower bound in the first iteration will be close to the tightest.
+Assuming that the lower bound is sufficiently tight, the algorithm would terminate as soon as a primal feasible solution with sufficiently small suboptimality was found by primal heuristics.
+It is therefore expected that using near-optimal dual values for the initial dual values will help the algorithm to terminate in a shorter time.

-It is worth noting that regularization on the dual variable is crucial in this context.
-Without regularization, even if a near-optimal dual value is used as an initial point, the algorithm is likely to be quite unstable, yielding dual values with poor lower bounds in the following iterations.
-See \citet{Briantetal2008} for a further discussion.
+It is worth noting that the regularisation of the dual values as discussed above is crucial in this context.
+Without regularisation, even if near-optimal dual values are used as the initial point, the algorithm is likely to be quite unstable, yielding dual values with poor lower bounds in the following iterations.
+See \citet{Briantetal2008} for further discussion.